 You can participate in Texas Tar Wars by:

-- Submitting a poster to the Texas Tar Wars Poster Contest.
+- Submitting a poster (one poster per school) to the Texas Tar Wars Poster Contest.

 About the program